-- Mechanics is the act of applying a machine to an object to make it move. - Once gravity and friction have been sized up, machine selection (tool) is next. - Select the machine that most closely - corresponds with the PRIME RULES of L&M: If you can leave it, leave it.
+- Mechanics is the act of applying a machine to an object to make it move. - Once gravity and friction have been sized up, machine selection (tool) is next. - Select the machine that most closely corresponds with the PRIME RULES of L&M:

+If you can leave it, leave it.

 If you can't leave it, go around it.

 If you can't go around it, drag it.

 If you can't drag, roll it.

+If you can't fright, lift it.

-If you can't roll it, lift it, If you have to lift it, STAY AWAY FROM IT ...
-IF IT FALLS DON'T BE UNDER IT!
+If you can't roll it, lift it.

+If you have to lift it, STAY AWAY FROM IT...

+IF IT FALL S DON'T BE LINDER IT!